-Click the Confluent SSO Manage on Confluent Cloud link to sign on to Confluent Cloud using your Azure AD account.
+Click the Confluent SSO URL link or the Launch button to sign in to Confluent Cloud using your Azure AD account.
 You may be asked to choose an account for SSO.
 Note that to enable Confluent SSO, you must have been allowed user consent by an Azure AD Global Admin for the tenant.

 Grant permission for Confluent Cloud by clicking Accept.
 You will be signed in.

 From here, you can manage your resources on Confluent Cloud.

 You can invite additional users to your Confluent Cloud organization by clicking the Administration menu at the upper-right corner of the Confluent Cloud Console and selecting Users from the menu that appears.
 After you reach the Users page, click + Add user and provide an the email address for the user you want to invite.
 This can be an Azure AD user, or a non-SSO user with an email ID and password.

 Azure AD is the only supported SSO identity provider when you are subscribed to Confluent Cloud through the Azure Marketplace.